nubificus/vaccel-docs/docs/index.md

 5. **scalability**: Integration with k8s allows deployment of vAccel applications at scale.

 ## vAccel design

-The core component of vAccel is the vaccel runtime (vaccelrt). vaccelrt is designed in a modular way.
-The core runtime exposes the vAccel API to user applications and dispatches requests to one of many *backend plugins*, which are the components that implement the vAccel API on a particular hardware accelerator.

 <figure>
   <img src="img/vaccel.svg" width="600" align=left />
   <figcaption>vAccel runtime stack</figcaption>
 </figure>

-The user application links against the core runtime
+The core component of vAccel is the vaccel runtime (vAccelRT). vAccelRT is designed in a modular way.
+The core runtime exposes the vAccel API to user applications and dispatches requests to one of many *backend plugins*, which are the components that implement the vAccel API on a particular hardware accelerator.

+The user application links against the core runtime library and the plugin modules are loaded at runtime by the runtime.
+This workflow decouples the application from the hardware accelerator-specific parts of the stack, allowing for seamless migration of the same binary to different platforms with different accelerator capabilities, without the need to recomplile user code.

+### Hardware acceleration in Virtual Machines

+Hardware acceleration for virtualized guests is a difficult to tackle problem.
+Typical solutions involve device pass-through and paravirtual drivers that exposes hardware semantics inside the guest. vAccel differentiates itself from these approaches by exposing coarse grain "acceleratable" functions in the guest over a custom transport layer.

+## Performance

+##